Be Free with Your Love: Critical reception

 "Be Free with Your Love" received mostly negative reviews upon its release.
 Record Mirrors guest critic Stephen Duffy felt that he'd heard everything the song had to offer in its first minute.
 (Note: "Sounding like a decaffeinated Manassas (old hippy group) at 78rpm, the song is dispensed with in the first minute, leaving the rest of the disk to be filled with areba areba.")
 Smash Hits guest critic Dr. Robert of The Blow Monkeys criticized Gary Kemp's songwriting and found the instruments added during the bridge to be preferable to Tony Hadley's singing.
 (Note: "Oh, I'd forgotten how bad Gary Kemp's lyrics were… But I've just been reminded!
 Something happens halfway through this which is a bit of an improvement—it breaks out with brass and it sounds a lot better because all these girlie-girlies start singing loudly so you can't hear old Tony Hadley!!")
+Music & Media wrote that "Be Free with Your Love" begins "as a typical FM rock song, suddenly accelerating into a very fast pace, spiced up by energetic brass."